5.0

 2. Remedial Massage

-Focuses on resolving specific musculoskeletal issues.
+It focuses on resolving specific musculoskeletal issues.
 Pressure is often firm, which may occasionally cause bruising, especially around tight knots or trigger points.

 3. Trigger Point Therapy

-Applies sustained pressure to muscle knots.
+This technique applies sustained pressure to muscle knots.
 Bruising is uncommon but possible if the area is particularly tender or inflamed.

 4. Cupping Therapy

-A technique that deliberately leaves circular bruises as a result of suction pulling blood to the surface.
+Cupping therapy deliberately leaves circular bruises as a result of suction pulling blood to the surface.
 These marks are expected and fade in a few days.

 When Bruising Is Normal (and When It’s Not)